Conversational Marketing for Real Estate Businesses

 Yes, some of the reasons above also suit this persona, such as enquiring about your suitability as a management agent.
 Finding out about your service agreements, being able to register online and of course book an appointment or request a call back in an agents diary.

 These are fundamentals, but worth mentioning.

-How about adding giveaway content to a landlord chat playbook, things like downloadable pdfs on tips for getting your property ready to let.
-Or the advantages of airbnb over traditional letting.
+How about adding giveaway content to a landlord chat playbook, things like downloadable pdf on tips for getting your property ready to let.
+Or the advantages of Airbnb over traditional letting.

 How to get even better results

 Did you know that in the UK, the average estate agent has around 60-65% of all its online traffic directed from Rightmove?

 With that being said, if you are solely focused on that as your lead generation and hoping that if a landlord wants to find a management agency he or she will somehow find your company, ask yourself how?